diagrams/diagrams-doc/doc/manual.rst

     radii.

-* `polyOrient` specifies the `PolyOrientation`: the polygon can be oriented with an edge parallel to the `x`:math:\-axis. with an edge parallel to the `y`:math:\-axis, or with an edge perpendicular to any given vector.
+* `polyOrient` specifies the `PolyOrientation`: the polygon can be oriented with an edge parallel to the `x`:math:\-axis (`OrientH`), with an edge parallel to the `y`:math:\-axis (`OrientV`), or with an edge perpendicular to any given vector.
 You may also specify that no special orientation should be applied, in which case the first vertex of the polygon will be located along the positive `x`:math:\-axis.

 * Additionally, a center other than the origin can be specified using `polyCenter`.